-For me not only rock climbing help build my muscles, it also help work the mind.
+For me not only does rock climbing help build my muscles, but it also helps work the mind.

-Now I am expanding my own climbing adventure from top rope to bouldering, to leading, and to outdoor climbing.
+Now I am expanding my own climbing adventure from top-roping to bouldering, to leading, and to outdoor climbing.
 I am beginning to enjoy bouldering more and more.
-Bouldering definitely builds strength for the upper body and the hand grips while top roping develops stamina and techniques.
+Bouldering definitely builds strength for the upper body and the hand grips while top-roping develops stamina and techniques.
 Leading is a combination of bouldering and top roping with the combined benefits.
-Top roping is still my favorite because it is the safest.
+Top-roping is still my favorite because it is the safest.

 If you enjoy reading this article, you may find my article “How to Overcome Fear of Falling – Seven Tips for Beginning Climbers” helpful as well.